ShubhamKJ123/home_loan_web/README.md

 * About Page: The About Page introduces our team, mission, and values.
 It establishes trust and credibility with users, crucial for a financial service application.
 Users can learn about our commitment to transparency, customer service, and expertise in the home loan industry.
 * Contact Page: Our Contact Page ensures that users can easily reach out to us for personalized assistance or inquiries.
 It includes a user-friendly contact form and contact details, reinforcing our dedication to helping users throughout their home loan journey.

-# Azure Technologies used :
+# Azure Services/Technologies used :
 1. Static Web Apps(for deployment of the website).
 2. Azure Storage Accounts.
 3. Container